pvcraven/web-development-class/source/01_HTML/01_text_editors/text_editors.rst

 https://notepad-plus-plus.org/

+It is free, and also a safe no-brainer choice.
+Think of it as the Wal-Mart or Target in text-editors.

 Vim
 ^^^

 If you want a real challenge, learn to use `Vim`_.
 It is built-in to most Linux computers and is great if you want to edit text on a remote computer.

 Notepad
 ^^^^^^^